webdev23/phi/README.md

  - <b>Typing his name in terminal</b>
  - <b>Call his name from other shell scripts</b>

-When done, icons can be changed with gnome, scripts can be uninstalled by right click from the menu.
+When done, icons can be changed as regular, scripts can be uninstalled by right click from the menu.

 Keyboards shortcuts commands will directly works with no paths headaches.

 We can then create scripts without caring of paths, they will work on other machines when deployed with phi.

-### How are parsed scripts
+### How are parsed scripts:
 <pre>
 I use scripts without extensions, i recommend you to do so, and this is how this program is written.
 Scripts are valids only if they are extensionless.